zerospiel/docs/docs/template-aws.md

 ## EKS templates

 > WARNING:
-> When deploying EKS cluster please note that
+> When deploying an EKS cluster please note that
 > [additional steps](admin-troubleshooting-aws-vpcs.md) may be needed for proper VPC removal.

 > WARNING:
 > You may encounter an issue where EKS machines are not created due to the `ControlPlaneIsStable` preflight check
 > failure during EKS cluster deployment.
-Please follow the
+Please follow this
 > [instruction](known-issues-eks.md#eks-machines-are-not-created-controlplaneisstable-preflight-check-failed)
 > to apply the workaround.